GuideMarch 12, 2026By KwickOS Team10 min read

 Diva Nail Beauty operates four locations across the Dallas-Fort Worth metro area, with four POS terminals total.
 The business offers a full menu: manicures, pedicures, acrylics, gel extensions, dip powder, waxing, eyelash extensions, facials, and massage.
 At any given time, Lisa employs between 28 and 35 technicians across all locations.

-Here is where it gets complicated.
+Now here is where it gets really complicated.
 Each service category carries a different commission rate.
 Nail technicians earn 40% commission on nail services.
 Massage therapists earn 50%.
 Waxing and facial specialists earn 35%.
 Some senior technicians have negotiated custom rates—42% or 45%—based on experience and client retention.

 Now layer in tips.
 A client comes in, gets a manicure and a pedicure from one technician, then a facial from another.
 She pays on a single ticket and leaves a $30 tip.
 How does that tip get split?
 By service price?
 By time spent?
 By some unspoken rule that changes depending on who is working that day?